A look at potential 2024 presidential candidates - NewsBreak

 As midterm results continue to come in, here's the balance of power status in the House and Senate

-Almost 48 hours after the final polls closed on Election Night, control of Congress is still yet to be determined.
+Two days after the final polls closed on Election Night, control of Congress is still yet to be determined.
 The battle for the Senate has come down to three races, though if Democrats pull out victories in Nevada and Arizona, Georgia's Dec.
 6 runoff could be a victory lap.
+Meanwhile,...

+Trump claims he used the FBI to help DeSantis win 2018 election – prompting calls for investigation

+Donald Trump has claimed that he used the FBI and US attorneys to help Ron DeSantis win the 2018 election to become governor of Florida – prompting calls for an “immediate investigation” into the close race.The former president launched a scathing attack on Mr DeSantis in a post on his Truth Social platform on Thursday where he branded his GOP rival an “average Republican governor with great public relations” who was “politically dead” until he helped turn his fortunes around.In the rambling statement, Mr Trump made the controversial claim that he “sent the FBI” to interfere in Florida’s 2018...

 Trump calls out Youngkin amid 2024 chatter